 6. Defending Against Curious Onlookers in Multi-Tenant Infrastructures

 Here’s the true risk of multi-tenancy: When untrained staff or immature processes are used to deploy and monitor virtualized systems, the company becomes vulnerable.
 Many companies fear that, with multi-tenancy, their data could inadvertently become exposed to competitors.
 And that’s not totally unreasonable.
 While providers like AWS are well aware of these concerns and have implemented layers of protection to ensure that you — and only you — see your own data, you can and should take a number of extra precautions on your own.
-And we couldn’t explain it any better than Phil Cox, VP, Security & Compliance at Coupa Software does (via Quora):
+We recommend benchmarking your security maturity, and making efforts to improve in five key areas:

 7. Addressing Compliance Regulations From the Get-Go

-Concerns about compliance in the cloud echo loudly from both large and small companies alike in highly regulated industries.
+Concerns about compliance in the cloud echo loudly from both large and small companies in regulated industries.
+Particularly with the recent GDPR regulations (and the hefty associated fines), AWS has introduced resources to ensure data privacy.
 While cloud providers like AWS do provide companies with a certain level of protection, they simply can’t cover every aspect of compliance.

 That’s too bad, because there’s no need to throw the baby out with the bathwater.
 Moving to the cloud is the smart choice for companies that want to stay competitive in today’s world, and there are plenty of cloud security providers like Threat Stack that can help you meet your compliance obligations.